Industry – Pet Food //

-This second Win of the Week for Machine Health for Supporting Equipment (MH SE), features a well-known pet food manufacturer, which experienced an important win with Augury’s new product offering.
-The manufacturer is using MH SE to monitor several second tier assets, including a very large dryer.
-The dryer has six recirculation fans that move air to dry the pet food.
+This Win of the Week features a well-known pet food manufacturer, which experienced an important win with Augury.
+The manufacturer relies on Augury and its vibration analysts to monitor several critical assets, including a belt-driven positive displacement blower.

 Augury is building a world where people can always rely on the machines that matter.
 Augury supports its partners by enabling Digital Transformation through superior insights into the health and performance of the machines they use to make products, deliver services and improve lives.